Hazardous Waste is characterized by being either Corrosive, Flammable, Reactive, or Toxic.

 - Fertilizer, Herbicides and Pesticides

 - Fire Extinguishers

 - Helium "Party Balloon" Tanks (14.9 cu. ft. or smaller)

 - Vehicle Batteries

-Please Note: All Inbound Vehicles MUST STOP at the Scale House.
-Upon entering the St. Lucie County Baling & Recycling Facility, drive straight ahead to the Scale House, pull up on the scale closest to the window, let the operator know what items you are dropping off and they will direct you.
+Upon entering the St. Lucie County Baling & Recycling Facility, drive straight ahead to the Scale House, pull up on the scale closest to the window, and let the operator know what items you are dropping off.
+The scale house operator will direct you to the correct location!

 - Latex Paint* Please see disposal information below.

 - Over 5 gallons of liquid per household per day

 - Over 100 pounds of dry/granular material per household per day

 To dispose of large quantities of hazardous waste or materials we are not permitted to accept, use a directory to find disposal services according to the material.